Counseling Office » Financial Aid

 >

-File the Free Application for Federal Student Aid (FAFSA®) at studentaid.gov.
-The information in this application is used to determine most of your aid package and should be completed as soon as possible after it becomes available October 1 (December 31, 2023) of your senior year in high school.
+File the Free Application for Federal Student Aid (FAFSA®) at StudentAid.gov/FAFSA.
+The information in this application is used to determine most of your aid package and should be completed as soon as possible after it becomes available during your senior year of high school.

 What's the FAFSA and how does it work?

 Before each year of college or trade school (this year for current high school seniors), students should apply for federal grants, work-study, and loans with the Free Application for Federal Student Aid (FAFSA®) form.
 Post-secondary schools use your FAFSA data to determine your federal aid eligibility.
-The completion of the FAFSA usually starts after October 1, but this year a new form is being rolled out in December.
-The new FAFSA will be reduced to just 36 questions from 108.
-The goal is to make the process easier!

 Paying for College Resource...it's like having your own college coach.
 Financial literacy online presentations.
 Everything you need to know about scholarships, college admission tips and how to pay the balance.